yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 Issuers can only claw back issued tokens in the AMM pool only if the `lsfAllowTrustLineClawback` flag is enabled.
 Attempting to do so without this flag set will result in an error code `tecNO_PERMISSION`.

-By designating the AMM account and holder account, this transaction will:
+By designating the AMM account, holder account and amount, this transaction will:
-- Claw back all LPTokens held by the specified holder account that are associated with the issuer from the specified AMM account.
+- Claw back the specified amount of LPTokens held by the specified holder account that are associated with the issuer from the specified AMM account.
-- Initiate a two-asset withdrawal on the current proportion from the AMM account, resulting in:
+- Initiate a two-asset withdrawal of the specified amount of LPTokens on the current proportion from the AMM account, resulting in:
   - The issuer's asset being returned to the issuer's account.
-  - The non-issuer asset being transferred back to the holder's account
+  - The non-issuer asset being transferred back to the holder's account,
+  - If the issuer issues both assets, then both assets will be transferred to the issuer's account.
+  - If the requested amount of LPtokens exceeds the holder's available balance, then all the LPTokens will be clawed back.
+  - If amount is not given in the request, all the LPTokens will be clawed back.

 ##### 2.2.2.1.
 Fields for AMMClawback transaction